The Bank of England supervises three main types of FMI:

 Requirements for designated systems

-Applying to become and recognised financial market infrastructure
+Applying to become a recognised financial market infrastructure

 Apply to become a recognised payment system